a-oka-z/rtti.js/README.md

  Design Goal of **vanilla-schema-validator**
 --------------------------------------------------------------------------------

-The desigin concept of **vanilla-schema-validator** is based on my hypothesis explains that in JavaScript, it is impossible to precisely determine a type of an object via its run-time type information and `duck typing` is the only way to accomplish it.
+The desigin concept of **vanilla-schema-validator** is based on my own hypothesis.
+My hypothesis states that in JavaScript it is impossible to determine the type of an object via runtime/compile-time type information; `duck typing` is the only way to accomplish it.

-A Type in JavaScript is merely the least expectation to an object.
+A type in JavaScript is merely the least expectation to an object.
 For example, if you get an object, you might expect that there is a property which name is `product_id` and as long as there is the property, your code will work as you expected; otherwise it won't.
 That is the least expectation to an object.

-Its design goal is to exhaustively determine a type of an object in the sense of described above, with the maximum coverage of those various corner cases which occur caused via ambiguously defined JavaScript type system.
+The design goal of **vanilla-schema-validator** is to exhaustively determine a type of an object in the sense of described above, with the maximum coverage of those various corner cases which occur caused via ambiguously defined JavaScript type system.

-Especially the first concern of **vanilla-schema-validator** is by no means readability; if you expect those sweet syntax suger with function chaining, this is not for you.
+The first concern of **vanilla-schema-validator** is by no means readability;
+if you expect those sweet syntax suger with function chaining, this is not for you.

- The Basic Rules of the Convention of **vanilla-schema-validator**
+ Terminology of **vanilla-schema-validator**
 --------------------------------------------------------------------------------

-The convention of **vanilla-schema-validator** recommends the type determinors are formed by the following three elements.
+Usually a validator can be accessed as:

 ```javascript
   schema.string()('value')
   |  1  |   2    |   3   |
 ```

+In this statement, there are three parts.

+Each part are named as following:

 1. `Namespace` ...
 We call this part `Namespace` .
 A namespace object keeps a number of `Factory` which is explained in 2.